Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Introduction

+is finite for any values of $q$.
+Similar results have been obtained in models where mutations are modeled by a diffusion term (see \cite{BMP,PB}).\\

+However, when we consider a kernel which does not decay faster than exponential, Equation \eqref{eq:constrained HJ} may not be well-defined.
+The reason is that the Hamiltonian can take infinite values.
+The analysis changes drastically, since when the kernel does not decay faster than exponentially, the standard regularity theory normally used for such models does not apply. \\ Few works have addressed kernels with slow decay.
+The case of mutations represented by a fractional Laplacian was studied in \cite{Sepideh} (see also \cite{MM} where the relevant scaling was introduced).
+In \cite{BGHP} some other fat-tailed kernels have been considered and relevant scalings have been introduced.
+However, convergence has only been proved under strong assumptions that keep the solution in the domain of the Hamiltonian, making the analysis much simpler.\\

-Here, we explain the motivation to consider a discrete model.
-The derivation of Hamilton-Jacobi equations from individual-based models is generally carried out in two steps: the first one is to derive deterministic integro-differential equations from individual-based models in the limit of a large population \cite{CFM,2CFM}, the second is to derive Hamilton-Jacobi equations from integro-differential models in the regime of a small mutation variance \cite{BMP,PB}.
-Recently, a direct derivation of the Hamilton-Jacobi equation from an individual-based model has been obtained in the limit of large population in \cite{CMMT} from a model on a discrete gride.
-Our motivation is the same as in this reference, so we use a similar scaling and descritization.\\
+Stochastic methods, based on individual-based models, have also been developed to study the evolutionary dynamics of populations (see, for instance, \cite{CFM,2CFM,CMT}).
+These stochastic works lead in particular to the justification of deterministic models \cite{BMP}.
+Hamilton-Jacobi equations presented above have been usually derived from individual-based models in two steps: the first one is to derive deterministic integro-differential equations such as \eqref{eq:selction-muation} from individual-based models in the limit of a large population \cite{CFM,2CFM}, the second step is to derive Hamilton-Jacobi equations from integro-differential models in the regime of a small mutation variance as explained above.
+Recently, a direct derivation of the Hamilton-Jacobi equation from an individual-based model has been obtained in a limit combining large population and small mutations in \cite{CMMT}.
+This approach relies on a discretization of the trait space with a small parameter that tends to zero as the carrying capacity tends to infinity.
+To perform the Hopf-Cole transformation of the phenotypic density in a stochastic finite population, it is indeed more convenient to consider a discrete model.\\